 - Your organization's most notable achievements that relate to this proposal.
 Include any awards or special recognition your organization has received.
 Use a bullet format for these accomplishments.

-- Very brief summary of the need statement.
+- A very brief summary of the need statement.

-- Financial information such as overall budget and annual donations.
+- Financial information including overall budget and annual donations.
 Past and current funding from other sources.

 - A brief statement about your board, staff, and volunteers.